-Combination of Heinrich and Balasubramanian: It would have been obvious for a POSA to substitute the "trigger" scheme from Balasubramanian into the processor-to-processor communication system of Heinrich (which includes a "modem processor" and an "application processor") in order to form the claimed combination.
-For example, as set forth above, Heinrich discloses the "modem processor," "modem timer," "application processor," and "interconnectivity bus" limitations from claim 1.
-Balasubramanian teaches a very similar architecture as Heinrich-including a first processing node (transceiver 110), a timer (Ex-1105, 12:3-10), a second processing node (network interface 112), and a wired communication link connecting the first and second processing nodes (an "interconnectivity bus").
-Moreover, Balasubramanian teaches the "trigger" scheme of claim 1, as set forth above.
+Combination of Heinrich and Balasubramanian: It would have been obvious for a POSA to substitute the "trigger" scheme from Balasubramanian into the processor-to-processor communication system of Heinrich in order to form the claimed combination.
+For example, as set forth above, Heinrich discloses the "modem processor," "downlink timer," "application processor," and "interconnectivity bus" limitations from claim 16.
+Balasubramanian teaches a very similar architecture as Heinrich-including a first processing node (transceiver 110), a timer (Ex-1205, 12:3-10), a second processing node (network interface 112), and a wired communication link connecting the first and second processing nodes (an "interconnectivity bus").
+Moreover, Balasubramanian teaches the "trigger" scheme of claim 16, as set forth above.
 Accordingly, substituting the "trigger" scheme from Balasubramanian into the processor-to-processor communication system of Heinrich results in the claimed combination.

+Motivation to Combine

-Motivation to Combine: A POSA would have been motivated to combine Balasubramanian's "trigger" scheme with the processor-to-processor communication system of Heinrich for at least four reasons.
+A POSA would have been motivated to combine Heinrich and Balasubramanian for at least four reasons.

 First, Heinrich and Balasubramanian are in the same field (communications between processing nodes) and are concerned with the same issues-power consumption when transitioning from low power-to-high power states.
-Ex-1104, 4:6-11 ("By grouping the non real-time sensitive IPC activities together and scheduling them for communicating to the second processor during a period in which the second processor is continuously in the first [active] mode, the number of times that the second processor enters and exits the second mode (e.g. sleep mode) is reduced." (emphasis added)); Ex-1105, 5:55-61 ("Here, power may be conserved by not transitioning the transceiver 110 from the suspended state to the active state every time a packet has been generated for transmission. . . .
-Accordingly, power savings may be achieved by rescheduling the packet traffic into groups of traffic." (emphasis added)).
+Ex-1204, 4:6-11 ("By grouping the non real-time sensitive IPC activities together and scheduling them for communicating to the second processor during a period in which the second processor is continuously in the first [active] mode, the number of times that the second processor enters and exits the second mode (e.g. sleep mode) is reduced."); Ex-1205, 5:55-61 ("Here, power may be conserved by not transitioning the transceiver 110 from the suspended state to the active state every time a packet has been generated for transmission Accordingly, power savings may be achieved by rescheduling the packet traffic into groups of traffic." (emphasis added)).
 Further, as set forth above, both Heinrich and Balasubramanian teach similar architectures that include two processing nodes coupled by a bus, buffering data on both sides of the bus to allow for power savings states, and the use of a timer in one or both processing nodes to determine when to send queued data to the other processing node.
 Therefore, it would be natural for a POSA to look to Balasubramanian when considering the power consumption issues of Heinrich.
-Lin-¶107.
+Lin-¶115.

-Second, Heinrich and Balasubramanian both solve the power consumption problem in the same way: minimizing the number of transitions from low power-to-high power states.
+Second, Heinrich and Balasubramanian both solve the power consumption problem in the same way: minimizing the number of transitions from low powerto-high power states.
 Thus, a POSA would have been motivated to use the techniques taught by Balasubramanian to address the same issues described in Heinrich.
-Lin-¶108.
+Lin-¶116.